carneades/carneades-3/doc/manual/notes.md

 - Change the name of the web app to "Carneades Web Application", instead of "IMPACT Policy Modelling Tool".

 - We need to redesign the "home page" of the web app a bit.
 We need some way to choose/load a dataset (argument map, policies, etc) and then navigate between the components of the dataset.
 (What should we call these datasets?)
 For example, when I load  the Pierson v Post argument map, the policies button should no loner show the copyright policies about the Green Paper, since these have nothing to do with the Pierson v Post case.

-- Let's change the way that statement weights are entered to be more symbolic.
-Instead of entering numbers, let's used radio buttons to choose amoung only 5 values:

-rejected: 0.0
-assumed false: 0.25
-no opinion: 0.5
-assumed true: 0.75
-accepted: 1.0

 - In argument maps, argument nodes should be colored after the argument graph has been evauated: